tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-1.md

 To get things going, you are actually going to have to create 4 files - but it will be worth it because we will be reusing these files throughout this entire series.

+This first attempt is going to be less than optimal and NOT going to use an object to draw a sprite, but instead will utilize script scoped variables to hold the circle's state.

 **canvas-sprites-intro-1.html**
 ```html
 <!DOCTYPE html>